mahm00d27/pycounts_mr/README.md

 ## License

-`pycounts_mr` was created by Tomas Beuzen.
+`pycounts_mr` was created by Mahmoodur Rahman.
 It is licensed under the terms of the MIT license.

 ## Credits